 Looking for solutions

-According to the American Psychological Association, psychologists, neuroscientists, and other specialists are looking for ways to make highways safer from distracted drivers.
+According to an article published in the Monitor of Psychology, a publication of the American Psychological Association, psychologists, neuroscientists, and other specialists are looking for ways to make highways safer from distracted drivers.
 Some of that research has revealed previously little-considered distractions.

 For example, research published in the Journal of Occupational Health Psychology found that you may not pay enough attention to the road if you think about work too much.